 BS in Health Sciences

-The B.S. in health sciences curriculum reflects the different educational goals and breadth of needs of the students enrolled in the program.
-The B.S. in health sciences can also be a baccalaureate completion program for associate's degree allied health graduates.
-As health care shifts to outpatient and community settings, and to more health promotion and health education, these graduates with their expanded professional role capability will be able to provide more effective care to the community.
-The curriculum includes completion of the USM Core Curriculum requirements, the Health Sciences core requirements, and one track of study: wellness, pre-professional, health care administration, or the occupational therapy accelerated pathway program.
+The B.S. in health sciences curriculum reflects the different educational goals and breadth of needs of students enrolled in the program.
+The degree also can serve as a baccalaureate completion program for associate's degree allied health graduates.
+As health care shifts to outpatient and community settings, and to more health promotion and health education, these graduates with their expanded professional role capability can provide more effective care to the community.
+The curriculum includes completion of the USM Core Curriculum requirements, health sciences core requirements, and one track of study: wellness, pre-professional, health care administration, or the occupational therapy accelerated pathway.

 Retention and Progression Requirements